cor2ni/3D_brain_plot/README.md

 ### 2. Model generation
 The code builds on the open source Visualization Toolkit [(VTK)](https://vtk.org/).
 Depending on which option you choose in step 1, there is one plotting code for each option:
 1. [plot_nifti.py](./plot_nifti.py) for plotting surfaces based on a nifti-file.
-The following requirements are needed: Python 3.8.10 and the python libraries colorsys, vtk, and SimpleITK.
+The following requirements are needed: Python 3.8.10 and the python libraries vtk and SimpleITK ([requirements.txt](./requirements.txt)).
+Colorsys is part of the python standard library.
 2. [plot_vtk.py](./plot_vtk.py) for plotting surfaces of a VTK-PolyData-File.
-The following requirements are needed: Python 3.8.10 and the python libraries colorsys and vtk.
+The following requirements are needed: Python 3.8.10 and the python library vtk.

 By default, an interactive 3D visualization starts and shows the generated model.

 These variables can be defined in the code:
 - By default, the colorbar will appear in the plot.
 This can be disabled.
 - The range of the colorbar which defines the colors for each value can be adapted by `min_val` and `max_val`.
 Limitations of the colorbar function are explained in the code.
-- There are two implementations for colorbars ([lookuptable.py](./lookuptable.py)).
+- There are three implementations for colorbars ([lookuptable.py](./lookuptable.py)).
 By default, the values are encoded from red to yellow to white to green to blue (1).
 The second option is from darkred to lightred to white to lightblue to darkblue (2).
+The third option is from darkred to lightred to white (3).
 Feel free to adjust the colors like you want.
 ![Demo](./lookuptable.png)
 - The camera position can be specified by `camera.SetPosition` and `camera.SetRoll`.
 This part can be uncommented in the code.
 - By default, an interactive window shows the model.
 Optionally, an automatic screenshot of the plot can be saved in the [plots-folder](./plots/) if `save_mode` is set to `True`.